selrahal/hadoop-lab/README.md

 7. Use Hive to generate a view for this data

+  * Navigate to Beeswax (Hive UI) and enter the following

     ```SQL
     CREATE TABLE TRANSACTIONS(CC STRING, city STRING, state STRING, amount DOUBLE) ROW FORMAT DELIMITED FIELDS TERMINATED BY ',' LOCATION '/flume/transactions';
     ```

   * Why are we using the `/flue/transactions/` location as the source of our data?

+  * Explain the query using hive.

 8. Use HCatalog to browse the data using the new view